TheQwerDev/custom-music-discs/README.md

 - Any change to the discpack will require a restart of the game to reset the item list.

 ## Configuration
 The config file can be found at "[minecraft directory]/config".
-The variables it stores depends on the type of instance that's running the mod (client or server).
+The variables it stores depend on the type of instance that's running the mod (client or server).
 Client-side variables can also be changed in the ingame UI.

 ### Common Variables: